 - Aerator, air stones - This is used in the fish tank and media beds.

 - Grow Lights - Optional.
 This is mostly used in indoor systems.

 - Heater - Optional, this depends on your location, fish species and target water temperature.

 - Grow Media - For a media-based system, you can use clay pebbles, expanded shale, gravel, and other inert media.

 - Monitoring System - Optional.
 It depends on your situation and how you want to manage your system.

-- Timers and Controllers - Mostly used for lighting and pumping
+- Timers and Controllers - This is mostly used for lighting and pumping.

 - Water Quality Test Kit - Water test kit is very important in monitoring your water quality parameters.